travis-ci/apt-package-safelist/README.md

 # APT package whitelist

+We have a container-based infrastructure which runs docker.
+Because docker containers are not fully isolated, the use of `sudo` is disallowed on that environment, to prevent builds from breaking out to the host machine.
+We do however want to allow the installation of some packages via apt.

-This repo contains plain text files for the packages approved for installation in restricted build environments, specifically meant for use with the [`apt_packages` addon in travis-build](https://github.com/travis-ci/travis-build/blob/master/lib/travis/build/addons/apt_packages.rb).
+This repo contains plain text files for the packages approved for installation in those restricted build environments, specifically meant for use with the [`apt_packages` addon in travis-build](https://github.com/travis-ci/travis-build/blob/master/lib/travis/build/addons/apt_packages.rb).